Good to know

 What Size Bottom Bracket Do I Need BMX?

-The BMX bottom bracket sizes are 19 mm, 22 mm, 24 mm.
-This measurement is the diameter of the bearing hole, therefore it needs to match the spindle size from your crankset.
-The 19 mm bottom bracket is most common, and nearly all brands have models of this size.
-The 22 mm and 24 mm are thicker and stronger than the 19 mm and, in most cases, have no additional weight.
+Along with the type of bottom bracket, it’s important to have the right size bottom bracket so that it fits your crank axle.
+The different inner diameters of bottom brackets are 19 mm, 22 mm and 24 mm.
+These measurements refer to the size of the spindle that goes through the bearing.
+19 mm axles are the most common, and nearly all brands have models of this size.
+22 mm and 24 mm axles are thicker and stronger than the 19 mm and, in most cases, have no additional weight.

 If you are also looking for a crankset to go with your new bottom bracket, then check out BMX Cranksets.